symbol/symbol-docs/source/api.rst

 ..
-If you want to improve the api documentaton, please edit source/resources/collections/swagger.yml file.
+If you want to improve the API reference, please edit source/resources/collections/swagger.yml file.

 .. raw:: html